Helmut-Ortmann/EnterpriseArchitect_hoTools/README.md

 -- update Activity from operation)
 - Change Fuzzy Algorithm to find Search (EA+SQL)
 - Repository informations (Help, Show Repository Properties)
+- About with path of dll's and settings'

 ### Release 3.1.9
 - Fixing error with Deployment